Head Coach: Dave Mallas

 Assistant Coach: Sean Thompson

-Coach Thompson has just enjoyed his 1st season as assistant coach for the Monarchs Baseball program.
+Coach Thompson enters his 2nd season as assistant coach for the Monarchs Baseball program.
 Thompson comes to Valley College from LA Mission College where he served as an assistant coach.
 Thompson also owns and operates On Deck Baseball in Santa Clarita, California, where he works with baseball players of all levels.

 As a player, Thompson went to Westlake High School and graduated in 1985, He went to Moorpark College where he red-shirted in 1987 before transferring to Valley College where he played his sophomore year in 1988.
 Following a stellar season he was spotted by George Genovese and drafted by the San Francisco Giants in the 29th round.
 His first stop was the Pioneer League where he played for the Pocatello Giants, before moving to the Cal League and the Salinas Spurs.
 At Salinas he played for Heidi Koga, the first Japanese native to manage in American professional baseball, paving the way for the likes of Hideo Nomo, Ichiro Suzuki, and Kazuhiro Sasaki.
 During the off-season, Thompson attended Cal State Northridge as a communication major.